Loan Forgiveness for Long-Term Student Loan Payers

 - any months in a repayment status, regardless of the payments made, loan type, or repayment plan;

 - 12 or more months of consecutive forbearance or 36 or more months of cumulative forbearance;

 - months spent in economic hardship or military deferments after 2013;

 - months spent in any deferment (with the exception of in-school deferment) prior to 2013; and

-- any time in repayment on earlier loans prior to consolidation of those loans into a consolidation loan.*
+- any time in repayment on earlier loans prior to the consolidation of those loans into a consolidation loan.*

 To make sure you can take advantage of this one-time opportunity, you will need to identify the type of federal loans you have.
 If you are unsure of how to do that, check with your student loan professionals.
-Borrowers with FFEL loans—which did not previously qualify for IDR plans—can apply to consolidate their FFELs into a Direct Consolidation Loan by May 1, 2023 and have all of their time spent in repayment counted toward forgiveness.
+Borrowers with FFEL loans—which did not previously qualify for IDR plans—can apply to consolidate their FFELs into a Direct Consolidation Loan by the end of 2023 and have all of their time spent in repayment counted toward forgiveness.
 This recount will take place for all borrowers, regardless of type of employment type—unlike PSLF—which will benefit a variety of physicians, including those in private practice, employed by for-profit healthcare corporations, employed by physician-owned private groups, and who are unemployed or retired.

 The Department of Education indicates that the IDR Account Adjustment should be completed by July 1, 2023.
 Borrowers who have already exceeded the mandatory payment window (25 years) could see immediate forgiveness and receive a refund for excess payments.